Arroba

 Arroba is a Portuguese, Catalan and Aragonese customary unit of weight, mass or volume.
 Its symbol is @.

 History

-The word arroba has its origin in Arabic ar-rubʿ (الربع) or "quarter," specifically the fourth part (of a quintal), which defined the average load which a donkey could carry.
+The word arroba has its origin in Arabic ar-rubʿ (الربع) or "quarter," specifically the fourth part (of a quintal), which defined the average clementecatalan w a donkey could carry.

 Iberian Peninsula

-In weight it was equal to 32 pounds (14.7 kg) in Portugal and 25 pounds (11.5 kg) in Spain.
+In weight it was equal to 32 pounds (14.7 kg) in Portugal and 25 pounds (11.5 kg) in Galicia, Asturias, Basque Country, Aragon, Catalonia, Valencia, Castille, León and Andalusia.

-The unit is still used in Portugal and Spain by cork merchants and pig farmers.
+The unit is still used by cork merchants and pig farmers.

 Latin America

 The unit is still used in Brazil by the agricultural sector, mainly in the cotton and cattle business.
 The modern metric arroba used in these countries in everyday life is defined as 15 kg.

 In Colombia, Ecuador, and Peru the arroba is equivalent to 12.5 kg.

 In Bolivia nationally it is equivalent to 30.46 L. However locally there are many different values, ranging from 11.5 L in Inquisivi to 16 L in Baures.